During a tenancy

 - water charges that are not related to consumption (e.g. the flat-rate service fee);

-- all charges for supplying sewerage services or drainage services;
+- all charges for supplying sewerage and drainage services;

-- all charges for supplying or hiring gas bottles (s 53(1)).
+- all charges for supplying or hiring gas bottles;

-A tenant is liable to pay for these utility charges:
+A renter is liable to pay for these utility charges:

-- all charges for the supply or use of electricity, gas or oil when the premises are separately metered, except installation and initial connection costs and the costs of supply or (1) An agreement to pay for the temporary use of something, for example a car.
-Also called renting or leasing.
-(2) To employ someone to do work. of gas bottles;
+- all charges for the supply or use of electricity, gas or oil when the premises are separately metered – except the installation and initial connection costs;

-- all charges for the use of bottled gas; and
+- all charges for the use of bottled gas (including the supply and associated ongoing bottle hire fee (if applicable); and

-- all charges for water consumption and sewerage disposal charges when the property is separately metered (s 52).
+- all charges for water consumption when the property is separately metered;

-The tenant cannot be made liable for any costs that should be borne by the landlord as the RT Act makes no provision for this.
+The renter cannot be made liable for any costs that should be borne by the rental provider as the RT Act makes no provision for this.

-Any agreement purporting to extend the tenant’s Legal responsibility, enforced by civil or criminal courts. for utilities is an attempt to modify or restrict the operation of the RT Act and is, therefore, unenforceable (s 27).
+Any agreement purporting to extend the renter’s liability for utilities is an attempt to modify or restrict the operation of the RT Act and is, therefore, unenforceable (s 27 RT Act).

-If the landlord or tenant pays a utility cost for which the other A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. is liable, they can request reimbursement and should do so in writing by giving the landlord a Notice to Landlord with a copy of all relevant utility bills.
-Reimbursements must be made within 28 days of receiving the notice (s 55).
-If reimbursement is not forthcoming the party owed money may apply to VCAT for an order for reimbursement.
+If the rental provider or renter pays a utility cost for which the other party is liable, they can request reimbursement.
+The renter should do so in writing by giving the rental provider a Notice to Rental Provider form with a copy of the relevant utility bills, receipts and other evidence of payment.
+Reimbursements must be made within 28 days of receiving the notice (s 55 RT Act).
+If reimbursement is not forthcoming, the party owed money may apply to VCAT for an order for reimbursement.

 Director of Housing service charges